Life in Camp

 Arriving

 Our gates will open at 10 am on Saturday.
-Please do not arrive to camp before this.
+Please do not arrive to camp before then.
 Onsite Check-in Schedule: Saturday, 10 am-6 pm; Sunday, 9 am-6 pm; Monday-Friday, 7:30 am-6 pm.
-If you try to enter camp outside of the above listed times, you will not be able to unless you have already 1) checked in at the gate and 2) received your wristband and vehicle registration tag.
+If you try to enter camp outside of the above times, you will not be able to unless you have already 1) checked in at the gate and 2) received your wristband and vehicle registration tag.

 All participants must check in and obtain a wristband and a vehicle tag.
 The wristband will be your meal ticket and provide class access, and the vehicle tag will ensure your vehicle is allowed to stay on the property.

-To steward this beautiful land, please do not drive your car on any place that has not been previously graded or where there is vegetation, and park and/or camp in designated areas only.
+To steward this beautiful land, please do not drive your car on any area that has not been previously graded or where there is vegetation, and park and/or camp in designated spaces only.
 If you are parked where there is vegetation, you will be asked to move your vehicle.
 Please help us to create this norm by informing others of this rule, if you see it being violated.

 Camping and Shelters

 Our camp is a primitive site and has no RV hook-ups.
 Plan to camp in tents, tipis, or RVs/vehicles.
 Driving access to several parts of camp will be limited, so plan to camp away from your vehicle.
 We have designated areas for RVs, trailers, and cars in certain camps.
-If you are bringing an RV, consider bringing a bicycle, since the main RV camp is about 1/2 mile on the road from Main Campor less if you take the trail.
+If you are bringing an RV, consider bringing a bicycle, since the main RV camp is about 1/2 mile on the road from Main Camp—or less if you take the trail.
 No generators allowed anywhere outside of the area where RVs park.
 Generator hours are 8 am-5 pm.

 We encourage you to camp away from your car; you’ll be able to leave your vehicle in a parking area that is separate from the tent camping areas.
 There will also be areas for camping in/with your vehicle, whether a VW van, gypsy wagon, truck, or RV.